anishst/Learn/CloudComputing/AWS/aws_notes.md

     - stateful packet filtering; denies all inbound/outboutnd traffic by default
     - https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html
 - VPC Peering
     - connect 2 VPCs privately using AWS network
     - not transitive
+    - uses private ip addressses
+    - transitive peering not supported
 - VPC Endpoints
-    -   allows you to connect to AWS services using private network
+    -   allows you to connect to AWS services using private network w/o leaving AWS
+        - 2 Types
+            - interface endpoint
             - VPC Endpoit gateway: give VPC access to S3, DynamoDB
+- VGW (VPC Virtual Private Gateway)
-- Site to Site VPN & Direct Connect
+- Site to Site VPN
+- **AWS Direct Connect (DX)**
+    - physical fiber link
+    - 1 or 10 Gbps
+    - for hybrid cloud architecutre
+- **AWS Transit Gateway**
+    - fully managed; acts like a hub
-- **AWS Transit Gateway** is a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.
+    - is a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.
 - IPV4 CIDR 10.0.25.0/24 means the subnet contains ip addresses from 10.0.25.0 to 10.0.25.255

 ### Global networking